 Part of Liquid Collective's strategy to provide a secure and enterprise-grade liquid staking solution involves conducting sanctions checks on the protocol's active validator set.
-Liquid Collective leverages the support of security-focused validators that institute best practices, including multi-cloud/multi-region infrastructure, technical support teams, and security posturing (including double-sign protection).
+Liquid Collective leverages the support of security-focused Node Operators that institute best practices, including multi-cloud/multi-region infrastructure, technical support teams, and security posturing (including double-sign protection).

-Although the protocol's validator set consists of prominent node operators, in the event that a slashing event occurs the protocol intends to provide a combination of slashing coverage that would be supported by validators as well as third party decentralized slashing coverage providers.
+Although the protocol's validator set consists of prominent node operators, in the event that a slashing event occurs the protocol intends to provide a combination of slashing coverage that would be supported by Node Operators as well as third party decentralized slashing coverage providers.

 There is a small risk that a validator would surpass a certain threshold of tokens staked and be incentivized to act maliciously by censoring transactions on a given network.

 Other liquid staking solutions have focused on the needs of crypto-native stakers.
-In our view, current solutions have failed to meet the requirements of institutional and enterprise participants.
-Every new entrant to liquid staking contributes to an “alphabet soup” of representative tokens (stETH, cbETH, aETH, sETH, rETH) and the number of liquid staking protocols solving for staker liquidity has resulted in numerous, relatively illiquid receipt tokens that can only be utilized in certain corners of web3.
+The number of liquid staking protocols solving for staker liquidity has resulted in numerous, relatively illiquid receipt tokens that can only be utilized in certain corners of web3.